About us hero

 Eckhart Tolle, A New Earth, 2016

-We stand at a critical juncture, facing a profound crisis that imperils our very existence – the crisis of our ego.
-Ancient wisdom recognized the pitfalls of the egoic mind over 2500 years ago, and now, amplified by the advances of science and technology, it threatens the survival of our planet as never before.
-Paul Gilding coined the term "Great Disruption" to describe our current and future crisis, which Thomas Friedman of the New York Times aptly summarized as the moment when "mother nature and father greed hit a wall at once."
-This reflects a pervasive fear-based narrative about the future where the planet can no longer support what we need to survive as a species.
-This isn't untrue as scientists and naturalists tirelessly remind us that unless we collectively undergo a transformation of human consciousness, we are hurtling towards the stark choice of evolution or extinction.
+We face a pivotal crisis—one that threatens our very existence: the crisis of the human ego.
+Ancient wisdom recognized the dangers of the egoic mind over 2,500 years ago, yet today, amplified by science and technology, it poses an unprecedented threat to our planet.
+Paul Gilding calls this the “Great Disruption,” which Thomas Friedman summarized as the moment when “mother nature and father greed hit a wall at once.”
+This reflects a fear-based narrative in which Earth can no longer sustain humanity.
+Scientists and naturalists warn that without a collective transformation of human consciousness, we face a stark choice: evolution or extinction.

 The ecological view requires that we look upon the world, listen and learn